HP TECH TAKES /...

 In our HP OMEN gaming laptop series and across our store, you’ll find a range of powerful processor and GPU options from 8th Generation Intel® Core™ processors to the superb quality of AMD’s powerful Ryzen™ processors.

 Regardless of your situation, here are some of the characteristics you’ll want to keep in mind as you shop for a new gaming laptop processor or contemplate a total upgrade to get the graphics performance you desire.

 To avoid getting left in the lurch, you need a processor that can execute tasks quickly.
 Most modern processors are entirely adequate for general computing, but designers, artists, engineers, and gamers typically require additional performance.

-A processor’s clock speed and gigahertz rating (GHz) is generally measured in clock speed and overall GHz, which helps to describe the potential output.
-Processors with a higher GHz rating offer a higher clock speed and thus better performance for visual-heavy tasks.
+A CPU's clock speed is measured in gigahertz (GHz).
+Processors with a higher GHz rating offer a higher clock speed and thus better performance for visual-heavy tasks like gaming.

 While more traditional processors depended on a chipset with a single core, it has become common for gamers to work with more powerful, multi-core options.